Saratoga, Mississippi

 Saratoga is an unincorporated community in Simpson County, in the U.S. state of Mississippi.

 History

+Saratoga is located on the Canadian National Railway and once had a railroad depot.

+In 1906, Saratoga was home to two sawmills, a planing mill, a general store and a bottleworks.

 A post office called Saratoga was established in 1900, and remained in operation until 1920.
 The community's name is a transfer from Saratoga, in Upstate New York.
 A variant name is "Togey".